 The journey from Malawi to Tanzania was uneventful and mellow.
 We crossed magnificent mountain passes in the Great Rift Valley and passed through miles of lush rolling highland tea estates.
 Tanzania’s rich soil supports abundant subsistence crops including tea, bananas, maize, passion fruit, tobacco, sisal, pineapple, and peanuts.

-As usual, the land border crossing wasn’t my favorite… With each new country of course we also changed currency and since we traveled through nine different African countries, the experience was slightly dizzying – at least it was for me.
+As usual, the land border crossing wasn’t my favorite… With each new country of course we also changed currency and since we traveled through nine different African countries, the experience was slightly dizzying – at least for me.

-Many Europeans in the safari group were traveling with USD.
+Most Europeans in the safari group were traveling with USD.
 Being the only American it seemed ironic that I was the one who had to exchange money to get USD!
 One Tanzania Shilling (TZS) equals about .00046 USD.
 Tanzania’s fee for a tourist visa is $50 for everyone except US citizens who must pay $100.

 Mountainous Tanzania is home to Africa’s tallest peak – mysterious and breathtakingly beautiful Mt.
 Kilimanjaro.
 Unfortunately Mt.
 Kilimanjaro was not on our safari itinerary but we admired the gorgeous mountain from afar.

 Northern Tanzania has two of Africa’s most beautiful and well-known lakes – to the east the largest, Lake Victoria, and to the west the deepest, Lake Tanganyika.
 Tanzania’s vast central plateau boasts impressive savanna grasslands and plains.